-We both have an array of lenses, but our advise is to definitely have an ultra-wide angle lens in your armor as it’s essential for landscape, and cityscape photography and it’ll work great for portraiture too.
-After that, best to get some kind of portrait lens (something between 40mm and 85mm) and finally a telephoto lens if you’re doing any wildlife photography – anything from 250mm and upwards.
+We both have an array of lenses, but our advice is to definitely have an ultra-wide angle lens in your arsenal as it's essential for landscape and cityscape photography and it'll work great for portraiture too.
+After that, best to get some kind of portrait lens (something between 40mm and 85mm) and finally a telephoto lens if you're doing any wildlife photography – anything from 250mm and upwards.

-For those using their mobile phones for photography – that’s awesome too!
-Important to remember good composition (research and understand the rule of thirds) and lighting – try not to shoot at midday as your images will be overexposed.
-Aim to be up and shooting at sunrise and sunset for magical fail-proof lighting.
+For those using their mobile phones for photography – that's awesome too!
+It's important to remember good composition (research and understand the rule of thirds) and lighting – try not to shoot at midday as your images will be overexposed.
+Aim to be up and shooting at sunrise and sunset for magical, fail-proof lighting.

 11. Your “wanderlist” mentioned publishing a book, is this something we can expect soon?